Betadine Sore Throat Gargle (Povidone-Iodine)

 Contains povidone-iodine which provides antibacterial action to help treat throat infections

-Important: This gargle must not be swallowed and is not intended for routine use as a breath freshener or mouthwash
+Not for routine use: This product is not intended for routine use as a breath freshener or mouthwash

 How to Take Betadine Sore Throat Gargle

 This gargle must be diluted before use.
-A convenient measure is included in the pack for proper dilution.
+A convenient measure is included in the pack to help you prepare the correct dilution.

 Dosage Instructions

-Must Not Be Swallowed: Betadine Sore Throat Gargle must never be swallowed – for gargling only
+Never swallow: This gargle must never be swallowed – it is for gargling only

 Side Effects